Key Points

 Real estate market dynamics, including home price trends, are influenced by numerous factors such as supply and demand, economic conditions, and local market characteristics.
 Predicting future price movements can be challenging and uncertain.

-Determining the right time to purchase a home involves considering personal financial readiness, market conditions, and long-term goals.
+Determining the right time to purchase a home involves considering your personal financial readiness, market conditions, and long-term goals.
 There is no one-size-fits-all answer, and individuals should consult with financial experts and carefully evaluate their circumstances before making a decision.

 Borrowers can lock in a mortgage rate by paying a fee to the lender.
 This locks the interest rate for a specified period, typically ranging from 30 to 90 days, protecting against potential rate increases during that time.